-The client had employed a Outsourcing Strategy since the mid 1990’s an approach that was echoed across the large Industry Superannuation Funds.
-AustralianSuper began internalising IT and building Tech Services capabilities in 2015; the next phase of the journey was to invest in additional foundation enabling technology, uplift the capability and align with the business strategy.
+Our client had employed an outsourcing strategy since the mid 1990’s an approach that was echoed across the large Industry Superannuation Funds.
+They had began internalising IT and building Tech Services capabilities in 2015; the next phase of the journey was to invest in additional foundation enabling technology, uplift the capability and align with the business strategy

 A local consulting firm had been engaged to develop a well-defined plan to support the shift:

 - An integrated technology strategy had been developed to uplift and extend the Fund’s technology capabilities and transform Tech Services into a highly capable and trusted partner over the following 3+ years

 - The future technology operating model was designed to allow for responsive engagement between business and technology with a federated structure, improved capability and simplified management governance

 - The future technology architecture must enable the fund strategy with modern flexible and scalable systems – Member, Investments and Shared Services already had well formed plans with a number of greenfield technology components – supporting infrastructure, network and data need a step change to enable the business units

 - The technology roadmap guided the Fund-wide technology initiatives according to business priorities and technical dependencies

 - The technology economics and risks analysis illustrated the medium to longer term financial impacts (likely cost profile and mapping to business benefits) of technology required to support the fund’s strategy, as well as mitigation for the risks of the strategy